|

 The house and farm buildings were in a state of dereliction by the 1950's and part ruined, all were demolished around 1961.

-In 1967, the 123 Acres of Cotwall End Farm and Spout House Farm was nearly consumed by a development of a thousand new homes, fortunately the local council rejected the proposal to build on the area.
-The farm site being landscaped and rebuilt afterwards, later known as 'Critter's Farm', and currently as 'Brockswood Animal Sanctuary' and part of the Cotwall End Nature Reseve, it is open to the public.
+In 1967, a proposal to develop about 1,000 new homes on the 123 acres of Cotwall End Farm and Spout House Farm was considered, but the local council rejected it.
+The farm site being landscaped and rebuilt afterwards, later known as 'Critter's Farm', and currently as 'Brockswood Animal Sanctuary' and part of the Cotwall End Nature Reserve, it is open to the public.

-In the 20th Century the farm house was called "Cotwall End House" and residence of the xx family, having only a little farming interest
+In the 20th century the farmhouse was called 'Cotwall End House' and was the residence of the [xx] family;

 The photos on this page were taken by Sedgley photographer and author Edwin A. Underhill, these are part of